 Let’s say you wrapped an object in clingfilm and it took the form of that shape and every tiny detail.
 You then remove the object without altering the clingfilm, you’re left with the exterior shape of your object, a mesh or point cloud.
 This data can then be used for various purposes.

 Most files we send are in the format of an STL or an OBJ.

 If we’ve reversed engineered your data it will normally be sent as either a STEP or IGES file.

-generally we’ll send your data of secure servers or portable storage devices, whicever works best for you.
+Generally, we’ll send your data over secure servers or using a portable storage device, whichever works best for you.

 Absolutly, we offer a complete mobile service.